 We use the following hosted services for client side performance monitoring and website analytics:

 Cloudflare Web Analytics to track customer activity on the website.

 Stripe to track website analytics for proactive fraud detection.

 Stripe collects identifying information about the devices that connect to its services, and uses this information to operate and improve the services it provides to opensentinel, including fraud detection.

-On the backend we utilize AWS CloudWatch to monitor and track operational metrics.
+On the backend we utilize AWS CloudWatch and New Relic to monitor and track operational metrics.

-The Google, Stripe, Sentry, and AWS privacy policies are available here:
+The Cloudflare, Stripe, New Relic, and AWS privacy policies are available here: